Elbrus traverse route

 Itineraries

 Day 1.
 Arrival at the Mineralnye Vody airport (MRV) with any flight before 2 p.m.
 Our guide will be awaiting you outside the arrival hall.
 Once everyone has arrived, the bus leaves from the airport heading to the city of Kislovodsk.
 The ride will take around one hour.
-Upon arrival at the hotel, the guide will check the participants' equipment to make sure that everyone is properly equipped for the climb.
-When necessary, you can hire missing items in our rental shop the next morning.
-After sorting out the equipment, you will have free time to see this beautiful resort place and have dinner at a restaurant.
+Upon arrival at the hotel, the guide will check the participants’ equipment to make sure that everyone is properly equipped for the climb.
+When necessary, you can hire missing items in our rental shop next morning.
+After sorting out equipment, you will have free time to see this beautiful resort place and have dinner at a restaurant.

 Day 2.
 After breakfast we load the backpacks onto an off-road vehicle and head towards Mt.
 Elbrus north side, having visited the rental shop on the way.
 The ride will take around 2.5 hours.
 Upon arrival at the base camp (2500 m), there will be lunch and a walk in the surroundings, which include waterfalls, mineral springs and green hills.
 Dinner and briefing at the camp.